What is the HANDS program?

-WHEN do HANDS services begin?
-Services can begin during pregnancy or anytime before a child is 3 months old.
+Services can begin during pregnancy or anytime before the child is three months old.

-WHY participate in HANDS?
 Parents are the most important people in a baby’s life.
 Parents are the first and most important teachers a child will ever have.
-And, parenting is a very demanding job, and all parents have questions and stress.
+Parenting is a very demanding job, and all parents have worries, questions and stress.

 - Support throughout the pregnancy and the early years of their baby’s life.